open-tale/open-tale.github.io/_docs/03-roll-system.md

 * Superiority: pick the die with the smallest value and roll it again, keeping the highest value

+If there is a tie between dice scores, the player is free to choose any of them to roll again.

 Notice that Disadvantage and Advantage are not absolute modifiers, in the sense that it's still possible to worsen the score in case of Advantage or improve the score in case of Disadvantage.
 These results can be interpreted as if the